Advantages of Direct Composite Resin Veneers When Masking Tooth Discoloration Restorations

 Composite resin is supplied in many shades and three main opacities:

 For example, DMG Ecosite Elements A2 or Dentsply TPH Spectra ST A1 are used where translucency and a degree of color (chromaticity) are required.
-Usually, these are used as a final layer on the gingival or mid-third of the tooth.
+They are usually used as a final layer on the gingival or mid-third of the tooth.

-For example, Ivoclar A3 dentin or GC G-aenial AO2 are highly opaque (light blocking) masses with color.
-These are used for dentin replacement or for masking discoloration.
+For example, Ivoclar A3 dentin or GC G-aenial AO2 are highly opaque (light-blocking) masses with color.
+They are used for dentin replacement or for masking discoloration.

 - Highly Translucent Achromatic Enamel